liballeg/allegro5/readme_a5.txt

 *Note:* MinGW users: if you have `sh.exe` in your PATH you should call CMake with the options `-G "MSYS Makefiles"`.
 Otherwise, use `-G "MinGW Makefiles"`.
+If you do have `sh` but it isn't from MSYS (e.g. it's from Unixutils) then you might need to modify your PATH so `sh` isn't in it and use "MinGW Makefiles" instead.

 *Note:* For MinGW with gcc < 4, you cannot build a static library because TLS (thread local storage, using __thread) support was not introduced